49th MPA Conference

 With the Carl von Bach Commemorative Medal, the MPA honours personalities who have rendered outstanding services to the strengthening of research, development and teaching in the field of materials testing and strength calculation in the spirit of Carl von Bach.
 He took the holistic view that there must be no contradiction between theory and practice.
 Thus, the tests he designed always had a relation to the structural component and were able to substantiate the theoretically determined results in a manner relevant to the application.

 The MPA University of Stuttgart still works according to this principle of linking theory and practice today.
-In 2023 Wolfgang Däuwel from Framatom received the Commemorative Medal for his outstanding work.
+In 2024 Dr. Silke Sommer from Fraunhofer IWM received the Commemorative Medal for her outstanding work.